MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-global-settings.md

 4. Click **Save** ![save button](media/save-icon.png "Save button") to apply your changes.

 ## Link to a custom privacy statement
- As an administrator, you can decide whether to show or hide the link to a privacy statement for your [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution.
+ As an administrator, you can decide whether to show or hide the link to a privacy statement for your [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution.

 1. Go to **Settings** > **Global Settings**.